Open as App can automatically import most of your Excel logic into the app and recognize contexts - if you give it a chance.

 - Array Formulas.
 Array formulas are not currently supported, and have limited support in Microsoft Excel.

 - Not supported formulas.
 If calculations in the app are not performed and errors are displayed, it may be because we do not support one of the formulas that should lead to the result.
 We support over 90% of common formulas.
 Please check in your source file if somewhere an unsupported formula is used.
-Here you can view and download a document with all supported Excel functions: https://www.dropbox.com/s/vp6z00mvfmkyuxo/Supported%20Functions.xls
+You will find a list of the formulas we support in the attachment of this article (see end).

 - Specific formulas.
 There are a handful of formulas specific to Google Sheets that will not be transferred to Excel.
 This list of formulas might not be complete: